Undergraduate Degree Completion Program (Online)

 - MET IS 360 Literature, Film, and the American Dream

-- MET IS 362 Mathematics that Matter in the Twenty-first Century
+- MET IS 362 Mathematics that Matter in the 21st Century

 - MET IS 367 Jobs, Wages, and the Global Economy